cedadev/jasmin-workshop/exercises/ex00/README.md

        ```
        If it's installed, continue.
 If not, either ask for help, or choose option 2.

-   - Check that the directory `.ssh` exists within your User directory:
+   - Check that the directory `.ssh` exists within your user directory:
      ```powershell
      ls "$env:UserProfile\.ssh"
      ```